daisybellelewis/CYPLAN255/README.md

   - Assignments
     - Install the Anaconda distribution of Python on your computer, and verify that it is working.
 Find your download [here](https://www.anaconda.com/products/individual).
     - Create a personal GitHub account using your Berkeley e-mail address.
     - Via bCourses, submit links to three (3) examples of interesting public/open datasets that you think you or your fellow students might be interested in exploring in the context of this class.
-In 2-3 sentences, describe their relevance to topics in transportation, housing, land use, urban design, etc. 2-3 sentences.
-Show us something we haven&#39;t seen before – the American Community Survey doesn&#39;t count!
+In 2-3 sentences, describe their relevance to topics in transportation, housing, land use, urban design, etc. Show us something we haven&#39;t seen before – the American Community Survey doesn&#39;t count!
   - Readings
     - Why Python:
       - [http://lorenabarba.com/blog/why-i-push-for-python/](http://lorenabarba.com/blog/why-i-push-for-python/)